-Nineteen years ago this month, the events of the September 11, 2001, attacks on the World Trade Center in New York City and the Pentagon outside Washington, D.C., horrified the nation and set into motion the U.S. War on Terror.
-Here, LP Magazine shares perspectives and memories from loss prevention executives about the attacks.
-Read Part 1 of the series.
+Twenty years ago, the events of the September 11, 2001, attacks on the World Trade Center in New York City and the Pentagon outside Washington, DC, horrified the nation and set into motion the US War on Terror.
+Here are some perspectives and memories from loss prevention executives about the attacks.

 All of us were impacted by those events both personally and professionally.
 I have personally become more cautious and aware.
 On a positive note, the events reminded me of how precious life is and how uncertain things really are.
 9/11 also made me realize how proud I am to be a part of this great country and proud of those unselfish people who put themselves at risk to protect all of us every day.

-Melissa Mitchell, CFI, LPC Director of Asset Protection at MAPCO Express:
+Melissa Mitchell, CFI, LPC, Director of Asset Protection, MAPCO Express

 I went back and told the vendor what had happened.
 We just sat in my office for a while, until we heard another commotion in the hallway.
 Someone came in and said that a plane had hit the Pentagon.
 I called my husband, who was also Air Force, to try to figure out which of our friends were stationed there at that time.
 We later learned that a friend had been killed in the towers.

-Mike Lamb, LPC, Vice President of Asset Protection at Kroger:
+Mike Lamb, LPC, Vice President of Asset Protection, Kroger (retired)

 Personally, it was a shocking reality of how as a nation we are vulnerable to these types of horrific acts of terrorism and an ‘innocence lost’ feeling that will forever exist.
 Professionally, it was a sobering reminder of how both in the public and private sector, much work needed to be done.
 There has been enormous change for our industry simply based on the notion that an event like this one should never again be repeated.
 Hopefully, this tragedy will serve as a constant reminder for all us.”

-Bill Turner, LPC, Treasurer and Executive Committee Member, Loss Prevention Foundation:
+Bill Turner, LPC, Treasurer and Executive Committee Member, Loss Prevention Foundation (retired)

-Gary Johnson, CPP, Director of Asset Protection & Safety at Guitar Center:
+Gary Johnson, CPP, Director of Asset Protection & Safety, Guitar Center

 I knew instantly that this was no accident.
 The Holland Tunnel was immediately closed and cars were rerouted.
 Office workers evacuated buildings and ran into traffic.
 Chaos broke out and no one was getting through that tunnel into Manhattan.